 In this example, Michelob was able to sponsor relevant content and get a natural product plug without altering Tastemade’s video recipe style.

 Another great thing about this content is that it doesn’t just cater to beer drinkers or Michelob-specific fans.
 Someone who doesn’t drink beer regularly, but wants to cook this recipe as shown, might still have a reason to purchase Michelob Ultra.

-In the small-business world, a local restaurant might sponsor a recipe video like this created by a food blogger to show off a meal they cook at their restaurant.
-You might also see a food or ingredient vendor similar sponsor a recipe video where there ingredients are listed.
+In the small business world, a local restaurant might sponsor a recipe video like this created by a food blogger to show off a meal they cook at their restaurant.
+You might also see a food or ingredient vendor similar sponsor a recipe video where their ingredients are listed.